TomaDev23/curiouslabs-site/Docs/Foundation/article_2.0_PRD.md

 - ✅ Uploaded UI screenshots (6 PNGs)
 - ✅ MidJourney prompt packs for visual hero sections
 - ✅ Service descriptions and mission logs (to be inserted later)
-- 🧠 Tagline: _“You send a mess.
-I return a TILE.”_
+- 🧠 Tagline: _"You send a mess.
+I return a TILE."_

 ---